The Chase Sapphire Preferred Card 100,000-Point Bonus Is Back for a Limited Time

 - 1 point per dollar on other purchases

-Statement Credits and Rebates
+Statement Credits and Travel Perks

 - DoorDash discounts: If you’ve activated your DashPass membership, you can get $10 per month off one non-restaurant DoorDash order when you use your Sapphire Preferred Card to pay.